Rheumatoid arthritis (musculoskeletal manifestations)

 Hands and wrists

-Diagnosis and follow-up of patients with RA commonly involves imaging of the hands and wrists.
+Diagnosis and follow-up of patients with RA commonly involve imaging of the hands and wrists.
 The disease tends to affect the proximal joints in a bilaterally symmetrical distribution.

 There is a predilection for:

 - PIP and MCP joints (especially 2nd and 3rd MCP)

 As a rule, the DIP joints are spared.

 - subchondral cyst formation: the destruction of cartilage presses synovial fluid into the bone

 - hitchhiker’s thumb deformity

 - carpal instability: scapholunate dissociation, ulnar translocation

 - similar to the hands, there is a predilection for the PIP and MTP joints (especially 4th and 5th MTP)